vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/Notes.md

     Śrīpūrva is another name for the Mālinivijayottara Tantra.

 ## 06
-[^75]:

-    The power of time, which is inseparably associated with conscious

-ness (samvit), causes everything to manifest externally.
-The result

-232 NOTES

-of this mutation is that the very consciousness itself assumes the nature of vital energy, in which all forms begin to shine forth.
-However, in this process of externalization, consciousness by its free will separates the universe from itself.
-At that time it cognizes, "I transcend everything."
-This is the experience characteristic of the void (sūnya) of consciousness.
-This void of consciousness seems to be static.
-However, dynamism in the form of a slight vibrating pulsation begins to show itself.
-When this happens, the first creative flow begins to proceed outwardly into manifestation.

-This flow is not the flow of consciousness but of the vital energy.

 [^76]:

     When the power of activity becomes predominant, the entire cre